I love my travel-themed office.

 My dad bought me this bus from an antiques fair… somewhere… years ago.
 It says ‘Vic’s Tours’ along the top, maybe a premonition from the tour company I’ll set up one day.

-The peg board has random photos of good times around the world on – me and Helen in Africa, but in London at a conference, a guide to coffees, a postcard from mine and Jayne’s trip to Greece, one of my favourite quotes that was left on my pillow at the Hotel in Tel Aviv…
+The peg board has random photos of good times around the world on – me and Helen in Zambia, a guide to coffees, a postcard from mine and Jayne’s trip to Greece, one of my favourite quotes that was left on my pillow at the Hotel in Tel Aviv…

 “People who say it cannot be done should not interrupt those who are doing it.”